9 smart ways to learn Italian vocabulary efficiently and fast

 8. I USE HANDWRITING

 According to neuroscientists, handwriting helps our brain to retain chunks of information better.
 Jotting down new words that you read here and there will help your brain to produce longer-lasting memories.
 Besides, handwriting can be a way to slow down the fast-paced lives.
 No matter if you write on your Ipad or in your language journal, take the time to let the language soak in.

 What kind of learner are you?
 When you meet someone new, do you remember her face or her name/voice?
 If the first one, there is a big chance you are a visual learner; if the letter, you are an auditory learner.
 Being one type of learner or another makes a difference when it comes to learning Italian vocabulary efficiently.

 Being a visual learner means you make the most out of your learning time by reading Italian articles or visualizing the language.
 Being an auditory learner means that you pick up new words by listening to podcasts or conversation.
 Use your time smartly.
 Don’t do what seems cool or easy.
 Do what is suitable for yourself.

 Don’t you know what your learning style yet?
 Do the test here

-Pick one or two of my languages hacks, maximum, for your smart learning journey.
-Many learners make a salad of learning apps, language methods and learning strategies.
+Pick one or two of my language hacks, maximum, for your smart learning journey.
+Many learners make a salad of learning apps, language methods, and learning strategies.
 Less is more.
 If you try something that does not help you make any progress, ditch it.
-Take time to design your very own learning strategy, stick to it and give yourself time to develop your own method.
+Take time to design your very own learning strategy, stick to it, and give yourself time to develop your own method.
 Choose your learning material and be leery of those who are promising you can learn any language in no time at all.